Mad-Zoo-Events/solarflare/README.md

 Here you can execute effects, manage presets, run one-off commands, set the in-game boss bar, and more.
 It also logs a message indicating if the effect you just triggered successfully ran on all servers, or at least on how many of them.

+By default, all presets of the same type are grouped together in areas you can freely resize and rearrange on the control panel.

 #### Boss Bar Control

 The control panel has an input field for text to be displayed on an in-game boss bar.